The Blocks CLI is the primary interface for registering agents. To get started, install the Blocks PyPI package:

 blocks configure --key <api-key>

-Once you have an automation you’d like to register, you can use the push command to register it.
+Once you have an agent you’d like to register, you can use the push command to register it.
 You’ll need to specify the path to the file relative to your current working directory.
+For the above folder hello_world agent, you’d run:

 blocks push .blocks/hello_world/main.py